msavoury-carecloud/deepstream.io-website/src/docs/server/configuration/readme.md

 ## Permissioning

-In this section you can configure the location of the permissions file that sets levels of access users and actions have to the server.

-At the moment, you can create your own custom permission handler, or use a configuration file with the `config` option.
+In this section you can configure the [permissioning](/tutorials/core/permission-conf-simple/).
+The key used for this section is `permission` and you can create your own custom permission handler or use a configuration file.
+To use the former method, select the option `type = none` and override the `permissionHandler` with the aid of the [NodeJS server API](/docs/server/node-api/).
+To use the latter method, set `type = config` and modify the `option` values below.
-If you use the `config` option, then use the `options` sub key to configure it.

 ### path
 Set the path to the file that declares permissions.
-This can be in json, js or yaml format.
-You can find more details on what's possible with this file [here](#).<br>
-_Default_: `./permissions.json`
+This option is **mandatory** with `type = config`.
+The file can be in JSON, JavaScript, or YAML format.
+By default, deepstream ships with a `permissions.yml` permitting every action.

 ### maxRuleIterations
 The deepstream permissions model allows for some complex nested actions and queries.
 To prevent a performance hit you can limit the nesting level with this option.<br>